The guy on the left is a native. The guy on the right is a Nativist. A Stormtrumper.

 Well I started out Down a dirty road Started out All alone And the sun went down As I crossed the hill And the town lit up The world got still I’m learning to fly, But I ain’t got wings Coming down Is the hardest thing Well the good ol’ days May not return And the rocks might melt And the sea may burn I’m learning to fly But I ain’t got wings Coming down Is the hardest thing Well some say life Will beat you down and break your heart Steal your crown So I’ve started out For God knows where I guess I’ll know When I get there I’m learning to fly Around the clouds But what goes up Must come down

-Tom Petty and the Heartbreakers – Learning to Fly It has now been about two weeks since the day he died, but I’m back dating to the day because I really don’t care if anyone reads this or not.
+It has now been about two weeks since the day he died, but I’m back dating this article to the day, the day, because I really don’t care if anyone reads this or not.
 I finished watching the documentary Tom Petty And The Heartbreakers: Runnin’ Down A Dream a few days ago.
 Watching it brought back some memories that I really wanted to put down in this post.

 If you’re poor fighting is the norm.
 You fight to get everything, all the time.
 When your stepfather is abusive, conflict is a foregone conclusion.
 Using the phrases of the abuser you’re gonna get it is descend to their level.
 I always tried to be more than that, more than the abuser was in their petty little mind.
 So violence was to be avoided, not encouraged.
 If violence is inevitable you make sure you emerge the victor, you don’t worry about methods beyond their capacity to produce desired outcomes.
 Hit them from behind, above, with a blunt object and keep swinging until the target stops moving.
 Easier to do than thinking.